bexcite/cvpr2018-notes/README.md

 # Autonomous Driving and related topics: Visual odometry, SLAM, Localization.

-Self driving cars was one of the most noticeable topic at the conference with huge booth's at the expo floor from nuTonomy, Aurora, Tesla, Waymo, Didi, Argo.ai, Baidu, Lyft, Uber, NVidia.
-Several workshops and challenges.
-Also it one that I'm personally most interested in though it get's the biggest chunk of my conference time.
+Self-driving cars were one of the most noticeable topics at the conference with huge booth's on the expo floor from nuTonomy, Aurora, Tesla, Waymo, Didi, Argo.ai, Baidu, Lyft, Uber, NVidia.
+There were several workshops and challenges.
+Also it's one that I'm personally most interested in though it get's the biggest chunk of my conference time.

 ## Autonomous Driving Challenges